 - I went through all our household bills and shopped around for better deals, changing providers where necessary

-- Cancelling streaming services was next on the list.
-Nobody needs Sky, Netflix, Amazon Prime, Apple TV and Now TV all at the same time!
-We whittled it down to just two.
+- Canceling streaming services was next on the list.
+Nobody needs Sky, Netflix, Amazon Prime, Apple TV, and Now TV all at the same time!
+We whittled it down to just the two that were included in the best internet and tv bundles that we previously brought, meaning we now pay no additional costs.

 There are other things you can do to cut down household expenses, such as reducing the luxuries you get in your grocery shop (things like cakes and biscuits).
 Consider shopping for clothes and household items second-hand, or use a discount site like Raise (https://www.raise.com/coupons/lowes) to get a shaving off the cost.
 Since these outgoings vary month to month depending on your situation, it can be hard to see how much you’re saving.
 But the general rule people use is “a penny saved is a penny earned”.